mirucon/coldbox-addon/readme.txt

 * **Share Buttons** - You want your website to be shared by someone?
 The plugin efficiently increases the social engagement by showing social buttons.

-  * *[SNS Count Cache](https://wordpress.org/plugins/sns-count-cache/) plugin is required to use share buttons.*
+  * *Currently [SNS Count Cache](https://wordpress.org/plugins/sns-count-cache/) plugin is required to show share buttons.*

-* **Open Graph tags** - The most important thing to get engagements on the social networks, including Twitter and Facebook!
+* **Open Graph tags** - It's the most important thing to get engagements on the social networks, including Twitter and Facebook!
 This is the simplest way to add Open Graph tags for the Coldbox users.

 * **Other meta tags** - Not only open graph tags, but it supports even more meta features, like Google Analytics, and other SEO-related tags too!